Skons/PeePee-Peep/README.md

 <img src="./images/sensor_layout.png" height="250"/>

 And here is an example how its done in a commercial solution, where you can see the wire on the front, it goes all the way down between the legs.
 The wires are also seperated by a seam.
+This seem to be the most common way to wire the alarm.

 <img src="./images/commercial_pants.png" height="250"/>